-Pay qualified medical costs out of an HSA, and it's tax-free.2 You can even use the money for nonmedical expenses after age 65, such as buying a sailboat.
-But you are taxed at ordinary income rates on nonqualified withdrawals, just as you would be with a traditional IRA or 401(k).
-(If you are under age 65, you pay a 20% penalty on nonmedical withdrawals, and you pay the tax in addition to the penalty.)
+That means if you pay qualified medical costs out of an HSA, the money you take out is tax-free.2 You can even use the money you save for nonmedical expenses after age 65 without any penalties.
+But note, you are taxed at ordinary income rates on nonqualified withdrawals, just as you would be with a traditional IRA or 401(k).
+(If you are under age 65, you pay a 20% penalty on nonmedical withdrawals, and you pay ordinary income tax in addition to the penalty.)

 There are a lot of ways to make HSAs work for you—whether you are still employed, getting ready to retire, or even retired and enrolled in Medicare.
 To get started, consider these 5 ways that HSAs can help fortify your retirement.

 1. Understand the triple tax advantage and how HSAs work

-You can save in an HSA if you are enrolled in an HSA-eligible health plan at work or in the private marketplace (an HSA-eligible health plan currently has a deductible of at least $1,350 for individuals and $2,700 for family coverage).
+You can save in an HSA if you are enrolled in an HSA-eligible health plan at work or in the private and public marketplaces.
 Most people think of HSAs as a way to save to cover current medical costs not covered by such plans.
 But if you can pay for these costs out-of-pocket, the triple tax-free nature of an HSA makes it a powerful vehicle for retirement savings.

 Many people contribute to HSAs pre-tax through payroll deductions at work so their contributions also escape FICA taxes.
-An HSA can also be purchased outside of work and funded with after-tax dollars, which the individual then takes as a tax deduction on their personal taxes.
+As long as you are enrolled in a health plan that qualifies, you can also open an HSA outside of work and fund it with after-tax dollars, which you then may take as a tax deduction on your personal taxes.
 These contributions can accumulate tax-free and can be withdrawn tax-free to pay for current and future qualified medical expenses, including those in retirement.
+If you are no longer covered under a qualifying plan, you can’t continue to make contributions, but you can still hold the account and your previous contributions can continue to grow tax-free.